Blog -

 In the popup that appears, configure things as follows:

-• Description – an internal name to help you remember.
+• Description – An internal name to help you remember.

-• User – choose your WordPress admin account.
+• User – Choose your WordPress admin account.

 • Permissions – Read/Write

-Then, click the Add button.
+Then, click Add.

 Gravity Forms will now show you two pieces of information: